+Teaching as a major technique and process of nursing intervention.
+Focuses on assessment of learning needs and learner reactions and implementing planned learning experiences and evaluation.
+Relates concepts of teaching to individual and cultural group health values.
 Practice in the use of a variety of teaching strategies in simulated and real health care situations.
-(Prerequisite: Upper division standing in the nursing major.)
+(Prerequisite: Upper division standing in the nursing major or consent of the instructor.)

-History and Philosophy of Nursing
+N3320 (3:3:0) History and Philosophy of Nursing